Permutation: A Dictionary Definition for Arrangement of Items

 - Sentiment Analysis

-- Enter based on technical indicators only.
+- Enter based on technical indicators alone.

 Scenario 2: Portfolio Diversification

-For example, a portfolio consisting of:
+For instance, a portfolio consisting of:

 - Asset 1